proemmer/papper/README.md

 # Papper
-Plc Data Mapper is a library to map C# classes to plc blocks to use this blocks like classes.
+Plc Data Mapper is a library to map C# classes to plc blocks to get symbolic access to the plc.

 NuGet
 =====